 What We Don't Love: Unsure of sourcing

 In contrast with Cowboy Lump Charcoal, B&B Charcoal Oak Lump Charcoal is packed with plenty of robust oak flavor.
-Your ribs, steak, or chicken take on a woodsy aroma (think campfire).
+Your grilled steak, ribs, or chicken take on a woodsy aroma (think campfire).

 This Texas-based company has been in the business for more than half a century and it doesn't add any chemicals or fillers.
 The density of the hardwood oak used here makes B&B Charcoal Oak Lump Charcoal perfect for long burns without needing to add in more bags of extra charcoal as you go.
 This is available in 20-pound bags.